More than 1 million people use Jumpshare to share better

 Vidyard and Jumpshare both allow users to embed videos to webpages, blogs or online documents, but with Vidyard embedding is limited.
 Vidyard limits embeds at 5, 20, 50 and 100 - the final being available to their Business plan.
 With Jumpshare, video embedding is unlimited.

-Jumpshare allows users to switch seamlessly between their uploads and team uploads, promoting faster workflow and remote communication.
+Jumpshare allows users to switch seamlessly between their uploads and Team Library, promoting faster workflow and remote communication.
 Vidyard’s video sharing features rotate mostly around sales and marketing.
 This means that Vidyard focuses mainly on external communication as opposed to Jumpshare’s holistic sharing platform for teams.
 Both Jumpshare and Vidyard provide users with video analytics, and advanced link expiration, but Jumpshare offers users a wider array of options and more customizable access controls.

 According to our calculations, Jumpshare users save up to 50 minutes every day simply by using Jumpshare for their work communication and remote sharing.
 That adds up to a whopping 16.6 hours saved every month.
 Time is always of the essence in work collaborations, so this is a big win for the productivity of remote teams.
 Jumpshare also provides businesses with a clean and customizable admin console and an internal notifications panel that ensures that all the team members are always on the same page.